Depression Scales: Definition, Types, And Uses

 Depression scales are often used to determine whether diagnostic measures and/or additional care may be necessary for an individual experiencing symptoms.
 You may be asked to complete a depression scale when you visit a therapist or psychiatrist for the first time.
 Or, your primary care provider may ask you to complete one if they feel that the mental and/or physical symptoms you’re experiencing could be related to depression.

 Depression scales typically take the form of scored questionnaires.
 They’ll usually list a series of symptoms, and the individual taking the test will choose the frequency or severity with which they experience that symptom.
 At the end, the individual or the clinician administering the test will add up the ratings and see what their score indicates.
 For example, the Patient Health Questionnaire-9 (PHQ-9) is a depression scale that will result in a score between 0 and 27.
-The higher the score, the more severe symptoms of depression may be.
+The higher the score on the PHQ-9, the more severe symptoms of depression may be.

 Who should use a depression scale?